Ashwagandhae/shugaze/README.md

 ![Alt text](./screenshots/screenshot.png)

-A shoe price predictor that leverages generative AI with large language models and
+A shoe price predictor that leverages generative AI with large language models and deep learning to help consumers save money when shopping.

 ## Tech stack